-With a desire to help positively shape the way girls and young women of color view themselves in the world, Tiffany launched the Black Girls Unscripted project - a space where women and girls can see themselves reflected in ways that are authentic and positive.
+In response to this conversation, and with a desire to help positively shape the way girls and young women of color view themselves in the world, Tiffany launched Black Girls Unscripted - a space where they can see themselves reflected in ways that are authentic, positive and empowering.
 She was joined by a handful of like-minded and dedicated women committed to moving this mission forward.
 The message spread, that handful became hundreds, and those hundreds have become thousands!
 We're banding together to change the narrative and building a powerful movement in the process!
 We're focused on:

-Empowering black women and girls to celebrate all aspects of black womanhood.
+Empowering black women and girls to celebrate and become inspired by all aspects of black womanhood.

-Develop youth programs that improve self-esteem, encourage healthy lifeyles, and promote leadership.
+Develop youth programs that improve self-esteem, encourage healthy lifestyles, and promote leadership.

 A new story is unfolding and we invite you to be a part of it.
 Click here to learn more about our work and join our movement today!

 We envision a world where young women and girls embrace their uniqueness, develop strong voices and become engaged citizens.
-With the support of partners across a variety of sectors, we aim to reach irls gand young women around the globe by 2022 with the message of self-love and empowerment and provide them with the tools needed to reach their fullest potential.
+With the support of partners across a variety of sectors, we aim to reach 10,000 girls and young women around the globe by 2025 with the message of self-love and empowerment and provide them with the tools needed to reach their fullest potential.
 We know it's an ambitious goal.
 But we believe it's an achievable one and we hope you’ll join us!

 Black Girls Unscripted initiatives.